TimCinel/ActionSheetPicker/README.md

 ## Overview ##
-ActionSheetPicker

 Easily present an ActionSheet with a PickerView, allowing user to select from a number of immutable options.
-Based on the HTML drop-down alternative found in mobilesafari.

-Improvements more than welcome - they are kindly requested :)

-## Benefits ##
+### Benefits ##

  * Spawn pickers with convenience function - delegate or reference not required.
 Just provide a target/action callback.